sgmurphy/wordpress-plugins/calculated-fields-form/README.txt

 == Changelog ==

+= 1.2.51 =

+* Replaces jQuery deprecated functions and events.
+* Modifies the equations processing.
+* Fixes an issue with DS controls and SERVER-SIDE equations (Developer and Platinum plugin versions).

 = 1.2.50 =

 * Fixes an issue with the Readonly attribute in Checkbox, Radio Button, Checkbox DS, and Radion Button DS controls.